-Tony Robbins said that “you get what you tolerate.”
+Tony Robbins said: “You get what you tolerate.”

-Eleanor Roosevelt said that “no one can make you feel inferior without your consent.”
+Eleanor Roosevelt said: “No one can make you feel inferior without your consent.”

-Malala said that “there’s a moment when you have to choose to be silent or to stand up.”
+Malala said: “There’s a moment when you have to choose to be silent or to stand up.”

-And, Ghandi said that “they cannot take away our self-respect if we do not give it to them.”
+And Ghandi said: “They cannot take away our self-respect if we do not give it to them.”

 Remember these things as you go forth in love and in life.
-But, also remember what Jerry the bar owner said: that “sometimes you just need to say fuck you.”
+But, also remember what Jerry the bar owner said: “Sometimes you just need to say Fuck You.”